The legacy-install-failure error with pip install occurs when compatibility issues exist between the package and the Python version being used.

 pip install wheel

-Check Python and package compatibility
+Solution 3: Check Python and package compatibility

 Ensure the package you are installing is compatible with your Python version.
 Some packages do not work with specific versions of Python.
 You can usually find this information in the package documentation.

-Install package from source
+Solution 4: Install the package from the source

 If you cannot install a package from PyPI, try installing it from the source.